abcdesktopio/docs/opsdocs/docs/usecases/4.4/deploy-demo-gcp-abcdesktop-com/overview.md

 ## Step-by-step guide

-This use case is split into two chapters:
+This use case is documented in two chapters:

 1. **[Create the Kubernetes cluster on GCP](./configure-kubernetes-cluster-gcp.md)**
    Provision the GKE cluster with the recommended security settings (private nodes, Shielded Nodes, DataPlane V2, autoscaling).